Getting started with MiRoCloud¶

 Wrapping Up¶

-This is it for the tutorial this week, hope you enjoyed it, and we will see you next week!
+This is it for this week's tutorial, hope you enjoyed it and see you next week!